-Services that are covered for you What you must pay when you get these services In-Network Medicare Diabetes Prevention Program (MDPP) (Continued) term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
+Services that are covered for you What you must pay when you get these services In-Network Medicare Diabetes Prevention Program (MDPP) (continued) MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 Medicare Part B prescription drugs 20% co-insurance.
 Prior authorization is required for some drugs.
 These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services.
-Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan.
-Clotting factors you give yourself by injection if you have hemophilia.
-Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant.
-Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug.
-Antigens.
-Certain oral anti-cancer drugs and anti-nausea drugs.
-Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa).
+Covered drugs include: • Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services. • Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan. • Clotting factors you give yourself by injection if you have hemophilia. • Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant. • Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug. • Antigens. • Certain oral anti-cancer drugs and anti-nausea drugs. • Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa).

-Services that are covered for you What you must pay when you get these services In-Network Medicare Part B prescription drugs (Continued) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases.
-Obesity screening and therapy to promote sustained weight loss There is no co-insurance, co-pay, or deductible for preventive obesity screening and therapy.
-No prior authorization required .
+Services that are covered for you What you must pay when you get these services In-Network Medicare Part B prescription drugs (continued) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases.
+Obesity screening and therapy to promote sustained weight loss There is no co-insurance or co-pay for preventive obesity screening and therapy.
+No prior authorization required.
 If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
 Outpatient diagnostic tests and therapeutic services and supplies Cost-sharing applies for each individual service and facility per day.
 No prior authorization required except as noted below.
-Covered services include, but are not limited to: (See section 3.1 for exclusions) • X-rays. \$20 co-pay.
+Covered services include, but are not limited to: (See section 3.1 for exclusions) • X-rays. \$15 co-pay.
 Radiation (radium and isotope) therapy including technician materials and supplies.
 Prior authorization is required for some radiation services.
 20% co-insurance.
 Surgical supplies, such as dressings.
-Splints, casts and other devices used to reduce fractures and dislocations.
-Laboratory tests.
-20% co-insurance.
-Prior authorization is required for genetic testing and analysis.
+Splints, casts and other devices used to reduce fractures and dislocations. \$0 co-pay.